-This course emphasizes an understanding of the clinical indications, contraindications, and considerations required for safe application of physical agents for the purpose of improving tissue healing and modulating pain, while improving the patient's capacity for increased function.
+This course provides foundational knowledge required to safely administer services as a physical therapist assistant under the direction and supervision of a physical therapist in various clinical settings.
+This course provides the student with basic knowledge and skills to work with patients along the development continuum from neonate to senescence.
+The student must identify mental and psychomotor delays related to specific pathologies and implement appropriate interventions that improve function and measure effectiveness.
+This course facilitates increased awareness in resource management under federal legislation guidelines that improves access to physical therapy services and adaptive equipment.
+Conditions are identified that require changes in the delivery of care based on socioeconomic status, age, gender, and cultural beliefs.
+Prerequisites: PTA214, PTA214-L considerations required for safe application of physical agents for the purpose of improving tissue healing and modulating pain, while improving the patient's capacity for increased function.
 Students will explore the scientific principles for use of electrotherapeutic modalities, physical agents and mechanical modalities including but not limited to athermal agents, cryotherapy, hydrotherapy, light agents, sound agents, thermotherapy, compression therapies, gravity assisted compression devices, mechanical motion devices and traction units.
 Students will develop appropriate documentation skills pertinent to effective communication of the intervention applied.
 Agents will be studied within the context of safety as well as legal and appropriate administration by a physical therapist assistant under the direction and supervision of a physical therapist.
 Prerequisites: PTA214, PTA214-L